bigcommerce/b2b-buyer-portal/README.md

 ### Common issues:

+- **Stencil CLI** We're working to bring full support to integrate buyer portal into [stencil-cli](https://developer.bigcommerce.com/docs/storefront/stencil), there are issues on logging out and cart management, if you find other problems feel free to open an issue report.
 - **Cross-Origin Issues:** If you encounter cross-origin issues, ensure you have the correct URLs in your `.env` file and verify that your store's origin URL is allowed.
 You can use a tunnel service like [ngrok](https://ngrok.com/) to expose your local server to the internet.
 - **Environment Variables:** Ensure you have the correct environment variables set in your `.env` file.
 These variables are used to configure your application for different environments.
 - **Header and Footer Scripts:** Ensure you have the correct header and footer scripts set in your BigCommerce store.
 These scripts are used to load your application into the storefront.